OfficiallyLukeHemmings/officiallylukehemmings.github.io/index.md

 I am passionate about full-stack development using TypeScript and React, and have considerable experience with machine learning using Python.
 I also speak Spanish, having spent a large amount of my childhood in Spain.

-Please see below projects of which I am especially proud of.
+Please see below projects I am especially proud of.

 ## Projects (Listed in Reverse Chronological Order)